A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Methodology

 \subsubsection{Quality Criteria for Valid Survey Cases}

-The completed survey cases were downloaded as a data set from the platform, where the survey had been self-administrated on our part.
+The completed survey cases were downloaded as a data set from \textit{SoSci}, where the survey had been self-administered on our part.
 All 457 cases from the market research cooperation period from March 3 until March 17, 2023, were selected.
-A completed run held responses for all obligatory questions (i.e., excluding the optional text fields) and both tested data visualizations.
+A completed case held responses for all obligatory questions (i.e., excluding the optional text fields), and both tested data visualizations.
 Respondents who exited the survey early were omitted.
-Another 19 cases were disregarded, as these respondents failed to answer the attention question (Q5c, for an overview of questions, see \autoref{fig:overview-batteries-questions}) correctly.
-Referring to one of the data visualizations, this control question asked for naming a specific value, which could be read from the visualization.
-Explicitly, it asked to name the country first listed in an overview of selected countries' development of $\text{CO}_2$ emissions.
-The correct answer, in this case, was China.
-Acceptable inputs were "China", "china", "Chin" and the like.

-The resulting data set, consisting of completed surveys during which the attention test was passed, shows 438 valid cases.
-The survey data set will be made openly accessible with the publication of this paper.
+Another 19 cases were disregarded, as these respondents failed to answer the attention question (see Q5AT in Fig. \ref{fig:overview-batteries-questions}) correctly.
+Referring to the surveyed bar chart (Fig. \ref{fig:bar-chart}), this question asked respondents to name the first country listed in the $\text{CO}_2$ emissions chart.
+The correct answer was China, with variations like "china" or "Chin" also accepted.
+The resulting data set, with 438 cases that passed the attention test, will be made openly accessible upon publication of this paper.